 I personally look at photography as tho I am the family historian.
 I feel that if it’s not me documenting every smile, every tear, every pair of dirty toes, then who.
 It’s not enough that we take the photos, we need to preserve them too.

-In a perfect world, we would all be running to the drugstore on the corner to pick up our printed images every week, and maybe some of you are!
+In a perfect world, we would all be running to the drugstore on the corner of happy and healthy, to pick up our printed images every week, and maybe some of you are!
 Kudos to you!!
 We would be scrapbooking every memory and milestone that our children make.
 We would celebrate the silver anniversary of our parents with an entire photo album dedicated to their lives.
 BUT…. we live in a hurry-hurry, rush-rush world where making the time to be creative isn’t always our priority.
 I get it.

 When our oldest child was a baby, I had so much more time than I feel I have now. (and less gray hair!)
 He has a baby scrapbook and even a 2-year-old toddler scrapbook.
 Oh, they’re so pretty y’all, filled with cute stickers, fancy paper and… my own handwriting.
 He’ll surely treasure these for many years after I have left this world.
 All of this was done before technology made it so easy to take a photo and delete it if I didn’t like it.

 Our middle child, while we have more videos of his life as a toddler, I don’t have many printed photos of him, and he doesn’t have a completed baby book.
 But those videos!
 Maybe he’ll cherish them as much as his brother will cherish his scrapbooks, and know that it was all done out of the same amount of unconditional love.

 Then there’s our daughter.
 Can you possibly imagine how many photos I take of her on a weekly basis?
 If you follow my Instagram, you *may* have a small clue, but… that’s not even a dent of what I actually have.
 The videos and actual photos that I have taken of her…she is probably the most documented toddler on the planet.